Exercise-Based Recovery

 Insight:

-Short, structured, high-frequency engagement creates behavioral containment and accelerates habit formation in clients struggling with dysregulation.
+Short, structured, high-frequency engagement creates habit formation in clients struggling with dysregulation.

 — Former Client, 3 Years Coaching